-The larger number of students in the winter break camp required that the camp activities be offered as multiple class sessions and two additional teacher assistants from Gross High teacher assistants were Mrs. Barbara Anderson-Rogers a physical science and life sciences teacher, and Mrs. Julie McNamara a mathematics teacher.
+The larger number of students in the winter break camp required that the camp activities be offered as multiple class sessions and two additional teacher assistants from Gross High School helped facilitate the classes.
+In addition, Gross High School students volunteered to help at the camp and as it turned out the high school students did much of the teaching with the high school teacher assistants handling classroom control and maintaining the daily schedule.
+The teacher assistants were Mrs. Barbara Anderson-Rogers a physical science and life sciences teacher, and Mrs. Julie McNamara a mathematics teacher.
 Both teacher assistants were new to teaching robotics and the CEENBoT robotics platform.
 The winter break camp allowed the teacher assistants to observe how educational robots can be used with students as both the teacher assistants are interested in integrating the robotics platform into their classes.
 Each day of the winter break camp was divided into two class periods of 1 hour each in the morning, a half hour lunch break, another class period of 1 hour in the afternoon, and a concluding half hour of an Engineering Expo.
 During the Engineering Expo the participants would demonstrate their last class activity to their family members before leaving the camp for the day.
 The three classes at the winter break camp were (1) CEENBoT programming using the new graphical programming interface CEENBoT Commander, (2) Basic electricity using Snap Kits and other robots including the iSOBOT, and (3) engineering design where participants built a prototype robot arm from balsa wood and other materials.
 Smaller groups of about 12 participants would rotate between the classes.
-Each participants were provided an Engineering Notebook and were encouraged to document their work in the notebook.
+Each participant was paired with another participant to make smaller teams within each group.
+Participants were provided an Engineering Notebook and were encouraged to document their work in the notebook.
 The notebooks were evaluated by the teacher assistants and the ratings were compiled along with the results of the challenges and the student teams were ranked.
 Participants were instructed that team rankings would be used to award prizes at the end of the field test.